Extraltodeus/ComfyUI-AutomaticCFG/README.md

 03.05.24

 - Allows unpatch `turn off the negative` by removing or disconnecting the node.
+- added the "Warp drive" node.
+It uses a new method of my own cooking which uses the previous step to determin a negative.
+Cutting the generation time by half for approx 3/4 of the steps.
+- added example workflows with 10-12 steps but of course you can do more steps if needed.
+It is not a goal to do less steps in general but also to show it is compatible.

 # 10 steps with only 2 having the negative enabled.
 So ~170% faster.
 2.5 seconds on a RTX4070